Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 Contract with no earnings AND no feedback from your client

 Contracts with no earnings and no feedback, whether closed or not, can significantly lower your JSS because they indicate client dissatisfaction.
-If you are awarded a contract but no work materializes in the first days or weeks, we suggest talking to the client about the project and why it isn't moving forward.
+If you are awarded a contract but receive no work materializes, we suggest talking to the client about the project and why it isn't moving forward.
 If the contract won't move forward, closing it as soon as possible or asking the client to do so and leave feedback will minimize the negative impact on your score.
-When client feedback is received, even without earnings, it will be factored into your JSS.

 So it is accurately included in your JSS, if a contract has become idle, it is generally best to ask your client to close it and, ideally, leave feedback for you.
 However, maintaining longer-term contracts with satisfied clients that have been in place for three months or longer can improve your score.
 These longer-term relationships count positively toward the JSS even before they are closed because they indicate client satisfaction.
 On the other hand, if a client is not responsive and the work has been completed on the contract, it is better for you to close the contract.